Please fill out the following questionnaire, so we may better serve you. You may click the

 Why NOT an UNLICENSED Home?

-UNLICENSED CHILD CARE (care for children from more than one (1) family) is ILLEGAL IN THE STATE OF
+UNLICENSED CHILD CARE (care for children from more than one (1) family) is ILLEGAL IN THE STATE OF COLORADO (per Article 7.701.B,State Department Of Human Services).

 Questions to consider during a search for child care: